aptos-labs/developer-docs/README.md

 ## Installation

-**IMPORTANT**: These installation steps apply to macOS environment.
+**IMPORTANT**: These installation steps apply to MacOS environment.

 ### Requirements